 Mirror-Touch: Empathy, Spectatorship and Synaesthesia is a research project led by Daria Martin, artist-filmmaker and University of Oxford lecturer, in conjunction with leading neuroscientists, and film and art theorists, and in consultation with synaesthetes..
 Supported by a Leverhulme Trust International Network grant and an Arts and Humanities Research Council Mid Career Fellowship, the project investigates mirror-touch synaesthesia, a recently discovered, deeply resonant neurological condition, and its implications for art and the spectatorship of art.
-People with mirror-touch synaesthesia respond to touch that is seen out in the world- applied to other bodies or even to objects- by feeling a corresponding touch on their own bodies.
-Uniting the Network’s investigations is the central question of how we look at and relate to cultural objects- artworks, films- and how mirror-touch offers provocative new perspectives on the relationship between the social and the visual.
+People with mirror-touch respond to touch that is seen out in the world- applied to other bodies or even to objects- by feeling a corresponding touch on their own bodies.
+Uniting the Network’s and Project’s investigations is the central question of how we look at and relate to cultural objects- artworks, films- and how mirror-touch offers provocative new perspectives on the relationship between the social and the visual.

 Working in a long tradition of artistic questions inspired by synaesthesia (the crossing of the senses), the activities of this project draws upon first-hand accounts by mirror-touch synaesthetes, the neuroscientific foundations of the condition, and contemporary art practice and theory, in order to examine questions about cultural encounters.
 What does mirror-touch tell us about embodied responses to art objects, films and performance?
 In what ways might mirror-touch inspire debates about the ethics of cultural participation?
 And can mirror-touch become the basis of a new politics of art perception?